 - Your contract has been temporarily renewed and this renewal is about to expire.
 The contract of employment has actually not been terminated;

-- Your contract has been terminated for economic reasons and you will be claiming non-statutory unemployment benefits (BNWU).
+- Your contract is terminated or not renewed due to economic reasons and you receive non-statutory subsequent unemployment benefits (BNWU);

 Staff members who use the 30 percent reimbursement ruling

 If you are entitled to transitional severance pay and you make use of the 30 percent reimbursement ruling, the amount of your transitional severance pay will be calculated on the basis of your wage after the 30 percent reimbursement ruling has been applied.
 The 30 percent reimbursement ruling will not apply to the payment of the transitional severance pay.
 You will need to pay tax on the entire amount of transitional severance pay.